GustavoExel/PyEFVLib/README.md

 ### 6.2 - Paraview
-After solving the simulation, you'll want to view and analyize the results you generated.
+After solving the simulation, you'll want to view and analyze the results you generated.
 One option is to save it as a .csv file (using the `PyEFVLib.CsvSaver` class) and open it using [pandas](https://pandas.pydata.org/), and you could visualize it using [matplotlib](https://matplotlib.org/).
 But if you want to view your results, a much better way of doing this is with [Paraview](https://www.paraview.org/).

 Paraview is an open-source data analysis and visualization application, and by saving the results in formats such as .xdmf (recommended), .vtu, .vtm, you can visualize it using paraview.